RetroReversing/retroReversing/pages/n64/SuperMario64.md

 </section>

 ---
+# Ports
+Thanks to the 2 years of hard work by the Super Mario 64 decompilation team it is now possible to experience native ports of Sm64, no emulator required!

+## DirectX 12 (Windows)
+<iframe width="560" height="315" src="https://www.youtube.com/embed/rJUT1el0qFg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---
 # Decompilation
 Super Mario 64 was blown wide open when a full decompilation of the source code was acheived by a team of talented individuals.